Molly Oliver Flowers is a small, sustainable floral design company founded in 2011 by farmer/educator, Molly Oliver Culver.

 Emphasis on waste reduction and composting:

 It’s par for the course in the NYC event world to throw away much of the decor at the end of the night — this waste (vases, flowers, candles, etc.) winds up in a landfill.
 Currently, many flower studios still rely heavily on floral foam and other synthetic, non-biodegradable products to create designs — all of this goes into landfills as well.
 Need I go on?
 There are a number of ways I work to reduce waste, both in my day-to-day work in the studio and on event days.
 Some of those ways: I offer a variety of vessels as rentals, and re-use these as long as possible.
 I make complimentary ‘grab and go’ bouquets for your guests, and generally ensure you and your guests go home with as many peak quality flowers at the end of your event as desired.
-Whatever isn’t claimed, I take to The Youth Farm and compost; this becomes nutrient-rich soil amendment for this wonderful educational farm in Crown Heights.
+Whatever isn’t claimed, I take to Brooklyn urban farms to compost; this becomes nutrient-rich soil amendment for this wonderful educational farm in Crown Heights.
 Much of the cardboard and paper packing and packaging from vessel shipments is re-purposed or recycled.
 I avoid all use of synthetic floral foam or other non-biodegradable products and chemicals.

 You can learn more about my work as a ‘farmer-florist’ and slow flower activism in my 2015 interview with Debra Prinzing, of Slow Flowers.com.